 For a third offense, one is looking at probation and maybe some jail depending upon what the person is doing now.
 It depends on what it is, but for a first offense, they are definitely looking at diversion, for a second offense they are looking at no prison, no jail, and hopefully being on probation.
 For a third offense, it is going to escalate from there.

 If you are charged with shoplifting, you need to have the most experienced Palm Beach County shoplifting lawyer handle your case.
-For more than 50 years, the Law Offices of Leifert & Leifert have provided effective, aggressive criminal defense representation for clients in the Palm Beach County area, as well as throughout Florida.
-Our attorneys are former Palm Beach County prosecutors who are thoroughly knowledgeable about Florida shoplifting laws.
-Our prior experience as prosecutors has equipped us with the resources we need to effectively present your defense.
-We are routinely in Palm Beach County court defending clients in shoplifting cases.
+For more than 50 years, the Law Offices of Leifert & Leifert have provided effective, aggressive criminal defense representation for individuals in the Palm Beach area, as well as throughout Florida.
+Skilled attorneys are former Palm Beach County prosecutors who are thoroughly knowledgeable about Florida shoplifting laws.
+Their prior experience as prosecutors has equipped them with the resources they need to effectively present your defense.

 Therefore, if you have recently been arrested or are facing shoplifting and retail theft charges, it is crucial to have an experienced West Palm Beach shoplifting lawyer defending your case.